visualia/visualia_original/README.md

 - One of the messiest implementations were ThreeJS-related code, starting from missing ESM support, especially in more experimental code such as `THREE.SVGRenderer` that had to be ported to ES6 manually.
 Also, the ThreeJS code was parly based on outdated [vue-threejs](https://github.com/fritx/vue-threejs) implementation that was hard to reason about.

 - Some key ideas such as a simple global state using `set` and `get` only appeared in the project in a later stage.
-This left several inferior attempts for state handling via `v-slot` still into codebase and into the documentation.
+This left several inferior attempts for state handling via `v-slot` still into the codebase and the documentation.

-- The performance was not a prioritized goal: CSS live injection approach was unefficient, math rendering needed a explicit update triggering and ThreeJS components were always animating even when the input data was static.
+- The performance was not a prioritized goal: CSS live injection approach was inefficient, math rendering needed a explicit update triggering and ThreeJS components were always animating even when the input data was static.

 - Very modest test coverage and missing integration with CI (Continuous Integration) systems.

-- Documentation, content creation, content marketing and contributions / community management were mostly an afterthought.
+- Documentation, content creation, content marketing, contributions, and community management were mostly an afterthought.